Who gets a Hoarding Disorder

 What is a Hoarder

 First, in general , Hoarders are people that look and act like everyone from any gender, race or nationality although they are usually older , late 40s or above.
 Often they may be professionals (lawyers, doctors, business owners etc) and highly intelligent people that function completely like everyone else outside.
 But, once they are within their property, the idea of living with lots of clutter is completely fine to them.
 In almost every case we (EXIT Cleanup) have dealt with there has been a significant issue or traumatic situation that triggered them to want to hold on to items in ways that most would not.
 Its often a death, divorce, home tragedy such as a fire or flood from a hurricane such as Katrina, where they lost significant property or worse , a loved one.
 Usually there is a traumatic incident that causes them to just want to hold on to things.
 Of course it's their right to do and live how they seem fit.
-But often they want help once it becomes overwhelming, embarrassing or too much to handle or due to health risks or issues they have to get help.
+But often, they want help once it becomes overwhelming, embarrassing or too much to handle or due to health risks or issues they have to get help.
 Of course that is why we here at Exit Cleanup exist.
 We are here to help.
+We can clear out that clutter and get the property back to a safe and manageable situation.
+We listen, and help you with the compassion and professionalism you deserve.

 Many people may be hoarders and no one knows until they are found from either and emergency health issue from a 911 call or worse such as their death in the clutter.
 It happens often.
 We always look at cleaning out a hoarding property as a positive job for us when the hoarder calls us or they are in a safe place and alive.
 Because we also have to deal with the alternative jobs when we have to clean up a death scene in a hoarding property because they fell, had an accident, collapse and were trapped until they passed and sometimes we have to help with the body recovery because they are burred within the clutter and no one can easily find them.
-Those are very hard and sad days, we prefer to help make the property better for the hoarder while they are alive of course.
+Those are very hard and sad days.
+We prefer to help make the property better for the hoarder while they are alive of course.
+All of our clients who have had us come clear their properties have always been so much happier once we finish.
+Its a weight lifted and they have their property back to a livable and safe home.

 By info October 17, 2023